dashingsoft/pyarmor/docs/how-to/register.rst

 Group license supports unlimited dockers which uses default bridge network and not highly customized, the docker containers use same device regfile of host.

+**how it works**

-Each docker host is an offlice device.
+1. Each docker host is taken as an offlice device and must be registered as above.

-The prerequisite in docker host:

-- offline device regfile ``pyarmor-device-regfile-xxxx.1.zip`` as above
-- Pyarmor 8.4.0+
+2. Then start an auth-server in docker host to listen auth-request from docker container.

+3. When run Pyarmor in docker container, it will send auth-request to auth-server in docker host, and verify the result returned from docker host.

+**Linux Docker Host**

 The practice for group license with unlimited docker containers:

 - Docker host, Ubuntu x86_64, Python 3.8
 - Docker container, Ubuntu x86_64, Python 3.11

+The prerequisite in docker host:

+- offline device regfile ``pyarmor-device-regfile-xxxx.1.zip`` as above
+- Pyarmor 8.4.1+

 First copy the following files to docker host:

-- pyarmor-8.4.0.tar.gz
+- pyarmor-8.4.2.tar.gz
-- pyarmor.cli.core-5.4.0-cp38-none-manylinux1_x86_64.whl
+- pyarmor.cli.core-5.4.1-cp38-none-manylinux1_x86_64.whl
-- pyarmor.cli.core-5.4.0-cp311-none-manylinux1_x86_64.whl
+- pyarmor.cli.core-5.4.1-cp311-none-manylinux1_x86_64.whl
 - pyarmor-device-regfile-6000.1.zip

 Then run the following commands in the docker host::